-What to Expect This Tax Season
+What to Expect This Tax Season: A Comprehensive Guide

-If you're among the more than 140 million Americans expected to file before the April 15 deadline, here's everything you need to know about this year's tax season and what changes you can expect.
+If you're among the more than 140 million Americans expected to file before the April 15 deadline, here's everything you need to know about this year's tax season and the changes you can expect.

 Key Dates to Remember

 The federal tax filing deadline for 2024 tax returns remains Tuesday, April 15, 2025.
 This date applies whether you're filing on your own, using tax software, or working with a tax professional.
-If you need more time, you can request an automatic six-month extension using Form 4868, which pushes your filing deadline to October 15.
+If you need more time, you can request an automatic six-month extension using Form 4868.
+This pushes your filing deadline to October 15.
 However, remember that an extension to file is not an extension to pay—any taxes owed must still be paid by April 15 to avoid penalties and interest.

 When Can You Expect Your Refund?